 This point is especially relevant if you’re drinking multiple of our delicious protein shakes a day.
 While it can be tempting to include lots of add-ins, sneaking that extra couple of spoonfuls of peanut butter, that half an avocado or handful of almonds into every single shake is going to up that calorie count by an awful lot.

 While making smoothies with dried fruit or nut butter is fine (not to mention tasty), you’re not getting any benefit to adding to the number of calories in your shakes that up your protein intake.
-In fact, it could well be a detriment, as the added calories could mean you put on weight, making your muscles less visibly defined.
+In fact, it could well be a detriment.

 Not all protein powder is made equal, and many products on the market are formulated cheaply, without beneficial ingredients or with suspiciously long shelf lives.
-Innermost has four protein powders to choose from, all formulated to suit your needs down to the ground and to nourish you in both body and mind.
+Innermost has four protein powders to choose from, all formulated to suit your needs down to the ground.

 The Strong Protein is a protein blend which will help you to push yourself harder, reduce inflammation and speed up recovery to help you get stronger, faster.
 This one’s for you’re if you’re looking to maximise muscle growth and power.

 The Lean Protein has been designed for when you want to slim down, and is packed with ingredients to support fat metabolisation.
-Formulated to encourage healthy fat-loss, reduce cravings and support muscle growth and repair, it’s a smarter way to lean up than you will have ever tried before.
+Formulated to encourage healthy fat-loss, reduce cravings and support muscle growth and repair.

 The Fit Protein is the one for you if you love nothing more than to push yourself harder and faster than your peers.
-Formulated to rehydrate and restore your energy, as well as support muscle growth and repair, you don't want to take on the world without it.
+Formulated to rehydrate and restore your energy, as well as support muscle growth and repair.

 As well as carefully ensuring that your protein shakes are well blended before you start sipping (no-one enjoys finding a dry chunk of powder at the bottom of the glass), it’s a good idea to mix up how you consume your protein.
 Constricting yourself to mixing your protein powder only with water or milk means you’re missing out on some tasty - not to mention muscle-building - alternatives.